 Employees are better prepared for future performance reviews after self-evaluating themselves.
 Articulating their strengths and weaknesses before-hand makes the review process seem productive and less daunting.

-5. Clear goal-setting
+5. Allows for Clear Goal-Setting

 Evaluating and reflecting on one's performance helps set realistic and achievable goals.
 This helps them achieve targets sooner, and aligns their own goals with that of the organization's goals.

 So yes, it is extremely important and impactful on employees.
-Now let's look at several examples on self-evaluation that will help refine your own examples.
+Now let's look at several examples on self-evaluation examples that will help refine your own examples.

 Self-Evaluation Examples for Job performance